heapoverride/Saveable/README.md

 }
 ```

-## Writing array of Saveable to binary file
+## Writing an array of Saveable to a binary file

 ```cs
 var fruits = new Fruit[] {